MonroysMoneyMakers/FinalProject/README.md

 NewFrogger
 ==========

 The game we chose to recreate is Frogger.
-It will have various varations from the classic including an entire upgrade system.
-Some plans include: start/end screen, restart game function, graphics, bonuses, levels and more!
+It is the classic with various changes.
+Grpahics, a start/end screen, and teh functioning game are working!